Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Probabilistic Efficiency

 Note that strong probabilistic efficiency matches the usual notion in statistical estimation.
 That is, the estimator approaches the target parameter as $\gamma\to\infty$.
-In contrast, weak probabilistic efficiency only cares about a correct magnitude, which is more flexible for rare-event simulation.
-We also contrast our notion of probabilistic efficiency with a notion named probabilistic bounded relative error proposed in \citet{tuffin2012probabilistic}, where the IS measure is randomly chosen and efficiency is achieved if the resulting random relative error of the IS estimator is bounded by some constant with high probability, which is conceptually different from our notion.
+In contrast, weak probabilistic efficiency only cares about a correct magnitude.
+While this may appear less desirable, in rare-event estimation a correct magnitude can be viewed as sufficient as the target quantity is very small, and this weaker notion allows more flexibility in constructing estimators.
+We also contrast our proposed probabilistic efficiency with a notion named probabilistic bounded relative error proposed in \citet{tuffin2012probabilistic}, where the IS measure is randomly chosen and efficiency is achieved if the resulting random relative error of the IS estimator is bounded by some constant with high probability, which is conceptually different from our notion.

-The following shows that probabilistic efficiency is indeed a relaxation of asymptotic efficiency: \begin{proposition} If $Z$ is asymptotically efficient, then $Z$ is strongly probabilistically efficient. \end{proposition} \proof{Proof of Proposition \ref{prop:ae_imply_pe}.} For any unbiased estimator $Z$, we have that for any $\varepsilon>0$,
+The following shows that probabilistic efficiency is a relaxation of asymptotic efficiency: \begin{proposition} If $Z$ is asymptotically efficient, then $Z$ is strongly probabilistically efficient. \end{proposition} \proof{Proof of Proposition \ref{prop:ae_imply_pe}.} For any unbiased estimator $Z$, we have that for any $\varepsilon>0$,

 and hence by definition,

 If $Z$ is asymptotically efficient, $\frac{\tVar(Z)}{p^2}$ grows at most subexponentially in $-\log p$, so we could choose $n$ subexponentially growing in $-\log p$ such that $\lim_{\gamma\to\infty}\delta_{\varepsilon}(\hp,p)=0$ for any $\varepsilon>0$.
 By definition, $Z$ is strongly probabilistically efficient. \Halmos \endproof